farialima/django-tasks/README.md

 Also, no other software or library is needed.
 Django-tasks simply uses the Django database as a queue (and Tasks are a simple model); and each task is spawned as its own process.

+## Version history

+The current version (starting with 0.95) has a new API, much simplier than the API in previous versions (0.51, 0.52).
+If you used previous versions, you will need to modify your code -- but it should much simplier code.

+The current API is not planned to change from now on; only some more real-world usage is needed (feedback and bugs welcome !).

+Python 3 is supported starting with version 0.99.

 ## Main features

 * Task starting, monitoring,